 A photographer walks past and snaps a series of Belle and Marie, making clucking sounds to get them to look at the camera.
 He does not even glance at the two women.

-In a doctor’s waiting room, Cath reads an article about sea-wolves in British Columbia.
+In a doctor’s waiting room, she reads an article about sea-wolves in British Columbia.
 She reads that they were once normal wolves, but had evolved over centuries to live on beaches and coasts, rather than on plains and in forests.
 They are remarkable swimmers, as a result, and possess a unique intelligence honed from having to find ways to crack the shells of shore-creatures and judge the moving of the tide.
 There are glossy pictures of them, sleek between the currents of the sea.
 Over a double-page spread is a photo of the pack on the beach.
-One has its paw up over an orange crab, its claws held defensive in the air.
+One has its paw up over an orange crab, its claws held defensively in the air.
 Another shoves its snout into a wig of seaweed.
 One stares at the camera directly, its grey fur gleaming amber against the sea.
-In the background, on the cliff that swings around the left of the photograph, a hulking black bear cowers hidden against an ash tree.
+In the background, on the cliff that swings around the left of the photograph, a hulking black bear cowers against an ash tree.